← back

 the app.

-koko also can’t see what you’re scrolling. apple’s family controls api is opaque by design. kokopi sees that you’ve been on instagram, not what you’re looking at. the timing is all that matters for the intervention.
+koko still can’t see what you’re scrolling. apple’s family controls api is opaque by design. kokopi sees that you’ve been on instagram, not what you’re looking at, and the analytics never include app contents, only the timing and the counts.

 the website.

-kokopi.app is where you land before you have the app. it has two data flows, both optional and obvious.
+kokopi.app is where you land before you have the app. it has one data flow, and it’s anonymous.

 analytics. anonymous posthog tracking for page views and button clicks, so we know which posts and pages are working. no ip storage beyond posthog’s defaults. no cross-site tracking. no third-party ad pixels. no fingerprinting.